132+ Free NCSN Practice Questions

 Blueprint Domains

-The NCSN exam tests school nursing competency across five domains.
+The NCSN exam tests school nursing competency across four current domains in 200 multiple-choice items over four hours.
 Eligibility requires a BSN or higher, current RN license, and 1,000 hours of school nursing practice in the past 3 years.
-Testing is via PSI in-person or remote.
-Certification is valid for 5 years and is the national standard credential for school nurses in the United States.
+Testing is via PSI in-person or remote, and certification is valid for 5 years.

 Sample NCSN Practice Questions

-1A student with Type 1 diabetes arrives at the health office with a blood glucose of 58 mg/dL and reports feeling shaky.
-He is alert and able to swallow.
-What is the school nurse's first action?
+1A student with Type 1 diabetes arrives with a blood glucose of 58 mg/dL and feels shaky.
+The student is alert, can swallow, and the DMMP directs 15 grams of fast-acting carbohydrate for this situation.
+What is the nurse's first action?

 2A student's IEP includes a health services component requiring daily medication administration by the school nurse.
 Under IDEA, who is responsible for ensuring these health services are provided?